The 10 easiest and most difficult adorable breeds of dogs to train without classes

-Trainable Dogs: Here are the 10 easiest and most difficult breeds of dog to train without obedience school - from the Labrador to the Afghan 🐶
+Dog Training: These are the 10 easiest and most difficult breeds of dog to train without obedience school - from the Afghan to the Labrador Retriever 🐕

 If you are looking for a new puppy and want a dog that’ll quickly obey commands, these are the breeds that should lead your shortlist – and those you should avoid.